RAY185/MLF_Final_project/README.md

 For MLF final project
 ## Proposal:XGboost model for slecting impotant features of stock and forming  unlinear factor
 ### Motivation
-We know that maching learning can be use to select important features for predictding stocks' performance.In factor investment, people want to find factors that is highly correlated with the return of stock, so we want to use machinglearning to  select the important factors.Besides, when we use the maching learning model to predict the performance of the stock, the prediction itself can be seen as a factor, because if maching learning model works,then the return of investment based on the prediction should be highly correlated with model's prediction.So we want use maching learning model to produce a factor.
+We know that maching learning can be use to select important features for predictding stocks' performance.In factor investment, people want to find factors that is highly correlated with the return of stock, so we want to use machinglearning to  select the important factors.Besides, when we use the maching learning model to predict the performance of the stock, the prediction itself can be seen as a factor, because if maching learning model works,then the return of investment based on the prediction should be highly correlated with model's prediction.So we want to use maching learning model to produce a factor.
+### Goal
+1.select important features of stock by maching learning.
+2.Forming a factor of stock by maching learning.
 ### data source
 We select 18 features data of all A-shares on the last trading day of each month from 2010 to 2020 from wind.We take 2010 to 2015 as the training set and 2016 to 2020 as the test set.For each period we eliminate the stock that has been listed within 3 months, and the stock that has been suspended from trading.
 ### label the data and form the training set and test set